 Americans owe nearly $1.6 trillion in federal and private school loans as of March 2019.
 The average 2018 graduate left school with $29,200 in student loan debt.

-Americans owe nearly $1.48 trillion in student loan debt.
-The average class of 2017 graduated with $39,400 in student loan debt which is a six percent increase from last year.
 As a new college graduate, life insurance may be the last thing on your mind, but perhaps it shouldn’t be.
-What would happen to all of your student loan debt money owed if you were to die prematurely?
+What would happen to all of your student loan debts owed if you were to die?